 - Escalator and elevator accidents

 - Parking lot or parking garage accidents

 - Dog bites or animal attacks

-For assistance in getting the money you need after an accident on someone else’s property in Texas, contact the dedicated and knowledgeable Houston injury & accident lawyer Charles J. Argento for a free consultation at 713-225-5050.
+For assistance in getting the money you need after an accident on someone else’s property in Texas, contact the dedicated and knowledgeable Houston injury & accident lawyer Charles J. Argento & Associates for a free consultation at 713-225-5050.